AdaptiveMotorControlLab/CEBRA/docs/source/index.rst

 Welcome to CEBRA's documentation!
 =================================

-CEBRA is a library for estimating Consistent Embeddings of high-dimensional Recordings using Auxiliary variables.
+CEBRA is a library for estimating Consistent EmBeddings of high-dimensional Recordings using Auxiliary variables.
 It contains self-supervised learning algorithms implemented in PyTorch, and has support for a variety of different datasets common in biology and neuroscience.